Mint Julep

 Why do you use silver cups for mint juleps?

 Traditionally, mint juleps were often served in prized silver or pewter cups so they’d get frosty.
 If you’re lucky enough to have some, try holding the cocktail only by the bottom and top edges of the cup, so the frost covers the outside of the cup.
-If you don’t have any on hand, fear not: you can use an old-fashioned glass or a highball glass.
+If you don’t have any on hand, fear not: you can use a double old-fashioned glass, a highball glass, or any cocktail glass.
 This drink is so good, it hardly matters!

 Do you have to use bourbon in a mint julep?

 I would never crush your experimental spirit!
 During the 1800s, an aged gin called Genever could also be used with mint for juleps.
-Today, bourbon is the classic liquor.
+Or try your favorite whiskey.
+Today, high-quality bourbon is the classic liquor.

 How do you crush ice for a mint julep?